WHO: COVID triples across Europe, hospitalizations double | Health

 "The government must stop gaslighting the public and be honest about the threat the pandemic still poses to them and the National Health Service," the editors wrote.

-In WHO's autumn strategy for COVID-19 released on Tuesday, the UN health agency called for measures including a second booster dose for anyone with weak immune systems aged 5 and over, promoting mask-wearing indoors and on public transportation, and better ventilation in places including schools and offices.
+WHO released its fall strategy for COVID-19 on Tuesday.
+The UN health agency called for a second vaccine booster dose for anyone age 5 and up with weak immune systems, promoting mask-wearing indoors and on public transportation, and better ventilation in schools, offices, and other places.

-He said southern hemisphere countries were currently experiencing a very active flu season that combined with COVID, was straining health systems.
+Kluge said Southern Hemisphere countries were currently experiencing a very active flu season that, combined with COVID, was straining health systems.

 He urged people to make their own decisions, even in countries where authorities have largely abandoned coronavirus restrictions.